marklogic-community/hands-on-data-modeling/setup/README.md

 6. Click Import

 You have now imported the Workspace.

-**Important**: select the "Employees" database as the Content Source on the left.

 Select the tabs in the order listed below and run each to complete the following: